yunjuc/react-hooks-context/README.md

-# React with Unit Testing Template
+# React Hooks & Context API

-The purpose of this project is to create a boilerplate React app with unit testing.
+The purpose of this project is to create a React app using Hooks and Context API.
 The app is created with [Create React App](https://github.com/facebook/create-react-app).
 The unit testing is set up with [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/).

-Within this project you will find examples of:
-- React components with states and custom styles
-- Testing of React components

 ## Available Scripts

-In the project directory, you can run:

 `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 `yarn test`